ashokbanoth70/helmet_detection/README.md

 ## Notes
 * File paths are hardcoded inside the scripts.
 Change them if needed.
 * The model file (`best.pt`) must be present inside the `weights` folder.
-* Videos and model files are large, so pushing them to GitHub is not recommended.

-## Future work
-* Add number plate detection
-* Improve model accuracy
-* Convert into real-time system using webcam

 ## Author
 Banoth Ashok - 230285